ML-Cai/BBBIOlib/README.md

 	ADT7301 demo :

-		using ADT7301 IC to get temperature data , an simple demo for SPI
+		using ADT7301 IC to get temperature data , an simple demo for SPI , using AM335x McSPI module

 		# make ADT7301